O1sumitkumar/O1sumitkumar/README.md

-- 👋 Hi, I’m @O1sumitkumar
+- 👋 Hi, I’m Sumitkumar
-- 👀 I’m interested in ..ml
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ... python
+- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me ...Instagram @01sumitkumar

 <!---